Mark Solomon

 • Ohio

-• United States Courts of Appeals for the Fourth, Fifth, Ninth, and D.C.
+• United States Courts of Appeals for the Fourth, Ninth, and D.C.
 Circuits

 • United States District Courts for the Northern, Central, and Southern Districts of California